-• At the financial statement level, the auditor designs overall responses — such as assigning more experienced staff, incorporating unpredictability, or emphasising professional skepticism.
+• At the financial statement level, the auditor designs overall responses (such as assigning more experienced staff or incorporating unpredictability).

 • At the assertion level, the auditor designs further audit procedures: tests of controls (evaluating whether controls operate effectively) and/or substantive procedures (detecting material misstatements directly).